NCAR/HPC-Docs/docs/allocations/determining-computational-resource-needs.md

 Start by documenting the smallest run that you know will work.
-For example, say you’ve run your parallel code on a similar system using 4,000 cores, or you’ve had an opportunity to do some similar-size test runs on Cheyenne.
+For example, say you’ve run your parallel code on a similar system using 4,000 cores, or you’ve had an opportunity to do some similar-size test runs on Derecho.
 Do additional larger runs to demonstrate that the code scales as you expect it to scale.
 To ensure accuracy, it can help to do several runs at each point on different days to detect variations that might result from changes in the machine’s workload.
 Based on the hypothetical results shown in Figure 1, a run could be done efficiently using 1,000 cores.
 The job would finish more quickly, using less wall-clock time, than it would using 400 cores.

 To convert that into total core-hours needed for one type of simulation, multiply core-hours per simulation (the time needed to complete one